 Visitors of all ages love the Garden Railway

-Every season, designers create a multi-level miniature world for the dozens of engines and train cars to pass through.
+Every season, designers create a multi-level world for the dozens of engines and train cars to pass through.
 You’ll even find Thomas the Tank Engine chugging along.
-Altogether, they make their way along 500 feet of elevated track winding past flowering plants, woodland elements, and miniature buildings that are specially constructed every season.
+Altogether, they make their way along 500 feet of elevated track winding beside flowering plants, woodland elements, and miniature buildings that are specially constructed every season.
 It’s a sight to behold.

 You can warm up by the fire pits